taf-society/Durbyn.jl/README.md

 ## Installation

 Durbyn is still in development.
-Once it is officially released, you will be able to install it using Julia’s package manager:
+Once it is officially released, you will be able to install it using Julia’s package manager.

 For the latest development version, you can install directly from GitHub: